 See our Anolon Cookware Review

-Anolon is a brand owned by the cookware giant Meyer Corporation, which also owns brands such as Circulon, Farberware, SilverStone, Ruffoni, the Hestan Nanobond line (or see our Hestan review), and more.
-Along with these in-house brands, Meyer also makes cookware for other sellers (Rachel Ray and Paula Deen, for example).
+Anolon is a brand owned by the cookware giant Meyer Corporation, which also owns Circulon, Farberware, SilverStone, Ruffoni, Hestan (see our Hestan review), and more.
+Along with these in-house brands, Meyer also makes cookware for other sellers (celebrity cookware for chefs like Rachel Ray and Paula Deen, for example).
 Most of their cookware is made in China.
-Anolon Nouvelle Copper cookware is made in Thailand.
+Anolon Nouvelle Copper/Copper Luxe cookware is made in Thailand.

 Meyer's cookware lines vary considerably in quality and price, and it's not true that just because they make a top notch brands like Ruffoni that all of their cookware is top notch.
-However, Anolon Nouvelle Copper or Copper Luxe (two very similar brands, one of which is probably going to be phased out) is an economy-priced brand that nevertheless offers an outstanding amount of quality and performance; particularly the nonstick skillets.
-If you're looking for a great performing nonstick skillet, Anolon Nouvelle Copper is an excellent option.
+However, Anolon Nouvelle Copper or Copper Luxe (two very similar brands, one of which is probably going to be phased out) are an economy-priced brand that nevertheless offers an outstanding amount of quality and performance; particularly the nonstick skillets.
+If you're looking for a great performing nonstick skillet, Anolon Nouvelle Copper is one of the best choices on the market.
 In fact, it's one of your best nonstick options no matter how big (or small) your budget is.

 Anolon also makes a Nouvelle Copper line in clad stainless, too, which we like, but not as much as the nonstick.